julialuo/codebase-storr-ramp-up/README.md

 1. Push your branch and make a pull request with a succinct description of your project.
 2. We will have you guys demo your projects at our next meeting!
 Have fun :)

+To reiterate on the criteria:
+**Server**
+- Use `async` for your resolvers even if they are synchronous
+- Use `graphql-codegen`
+- Make sure your GraphQL schema:
+    - Has at least 2 queries and at least 2 mutations (along with their resolvers).
+    - Has at least 1 query and at least 1 mutation with argument(s).
+    - Has at least 3 different field types (e.g. `String`, etc)
+    - Uses types both with and without the `!` suffix
+    - Has at least 1 nested type, e.g.
+**Client**
+- Interact with all of the queries and mutations in your GraphQL server.
+Try to use as many React Native components as you can (`Text`, `TextInput`, `Button`, `FlatView`, etc).
+- Has at least two screens with navigation using `react-native-navigation`.

 ## Troubleshooting

 ```